• Skip to primary navigation

 Most tornados form once the sun has had time to warm the ground and air in the afternoon.

 The intensity of a tornado is measured on the Enhanced Fujita Scale between EF-0 and EF-5.
-F5 is the most violet and EF-0 the weakest.
+F5 is the most violent, and EF-0 is the weakest.

-Hail is common feature of the thunderstorm that precedes or accompanies a tornado.
+Hail is a common thunderstorm feature that precedes or accompanies a tornado.

 Tornados can look invisible until they pick up dust and debris.

-A tornado can last anything from just a few minutes to several hours once it hits the ground.
+A tornado can last anywhere from a few minutes to several hours once it hits the ground.

 Tornado wind speed can be up to 300 miles per hour!